 Summary: This program, in combination with required local matching funds, provides funding for improvements on Orange County's Master Plan of Arterial Highways.
 Since 2011, through 11 calls, the Board has awarded 164 projects totaling more than \$339 million including \$24 million in external funding.
-This includes the May 10, 2021, Board approval of funding recommendations for nine projects totaling \$20.2 million.
-The 12th call is anticipated to be released in August 2021.
+On August 9, 2021, the Board approved the release of the 12th call.
+Applications for the 12th call are due on October 21, 2021, and programming recommendations are anticipated to be presented to the Board in spring 2021.